gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/visualize_data/export_catalog.md

 id: export_catalog
 ---

-GoodData.UI visual components render data stored in your GoodData platform, GoodData Cloud or GoodData.CN workspaces.
+GoodData.UI visual components render data stored in your GoodData Cloud or GoodData.CN workspaces.
 Your application specifies what data to render by referencing the Logical Data Model (LDM) objects: attributes, display forms (also known as labels), facts, and measures.